deadmanssnitch/snitcher/README.md

 client.add_tags(token, tags)
 ```

-Returns an array of all of the snitch's tags.
+Returns an array of all of the Snitch's tags.

 ### Deleting a Tag From a Snitch

-This function is for deleting a single tag from a snitch.
+This function is for deleting a single tag from a Snitch.

 ```ruby
 token = "c2354d53d2"